Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Improved performance for SMB Find requests
 * Added an optional Web UI login banner
 * Removed `/v1/upgrade/` endpoints
-* Fixed a bug on the NFS Exports page.
+* Fixed an issue on the NFS Exports page.

 ## Qumulo Core 5.2.0.2 (Quarterly)
 {{page.varDownloadsRelnotes}}
 * Enabled local trustees for NFSv4.1 with Kerberos
 * Added support for Amazon EC2 M6i instances and Amazon EBS gp3 volumes
 * Removed and replaced REST API endpoints related to shutting down and stopping clusters and nodes
-* Fixed an SMB client bug
+* Fixed an SMB client issue
 * Resolved a file system operations latency issue with continuous replication jobs and on clusters with high file creation load
 * Resolved an issue that caused a node to enter a reboot loop under certain conditions.